-The Hay to be Upland, sweet and good, either Timothy, Clo ver, or a mixture of both, and to have been cut at least three months previous to delivery quired,) at his depot in the Town of the respective places.
+The Hay to be Upland, sweet and good, either Timothy, Clo ver, or a mixture of both, and to have been cut at least three months previous to delivery The Straw to be either Wheaten, Oaten, or Barley, and of a dry

 It will be expected that the Contractor shall have in his posession at all times, at least two months supply, and that his Magazine will be open for inspection of the Commissariat whenever it may be thought proper to visit it.

 The Tenders to express the rate in sterling per Ration, and to be made separately for each place, stated above, accompanied by a letter from two persons of known property, engaging to become bound with the party tendering, in the sum which will be made known on application at this office, as well as all other particulars which may be considered necessary to the persons tendering for these Supplies.